-A few days back, I received a message on Facebook from an old friend of mine and I was really happy to know that he bought his first Bitcoin.
+Bitcoin Wallets: A few days back, I received a message on Facebook from an old friend of mine and I was really happy to know that bought his first Bitcoin.
 But he seemed to be a little confused about storing his Bitcoin safely and asked me hundreds of questions regarding the same.

-I told him everything about Bitcoin Wallet and how he can keep his cryptocurrency safe from any theft or hack.
+I told him everything about Bitcoin Wallets and how he can keep his cryptocurrency safe from any theft or hack.
 So, I thought why not share this crucial information with my lovely readers as well.

-So if you are planning to buy Bitcoin in the near future or already have some and just looking for a secure way to store Bitcoin?
-Then, this article is surely for you as here I will share all the basic information, tips and tricks that you must know before selecting the Best Bitcoin wallet.
+Here I will share all the basic information, tips and tricks that you must know before selecting the Best Bitcoin wallet.

 There are various types of Bitcoin wallet each having its own pro and cons.
 Some have a high level of security while others are pretty easy to use but compromise security.

-- Hot Storage Wallet
+- Software Wallet

 - Web Wallet

 - Desktop Wallet

 But before I explain each type of Bitcoin wallet, let me first give you a brief about what is exactly a Bitcoin wallet.

 A Bitcoin Wallet is an App, Website or a Device which allows you to manage your Bitcoin.
 It allows you to Store, Send, receive or spend Bitcoins.